Skip to Main Content

 3. JSTOR is another decent option as it provides access to a number of science-related journals.
 Do not start here as JSTOR (short for Journal Storage) is an academic journal archive service and, in general, it will not have articles published in the past recent 3-5 years.
 Nevertheless, this is a great place to look for slightly older articles.

-1. Start by searching Academic Search Ultimate.
+1. Start by searching Academic Search Ultimate and ProQuest Central.

-• Also use the EBSCO Discovery Service (EBSCO) which allows you to select and search within one or more of 42 different "Disciplines" (e.g. "Life Sciences," "Applied Sciences," or even just "Science").
+2. Also use the EBSCO Discovery Service (EBSCO) which allows you to select and search within one or more of 42 different "Disciplines" (e.g. "Life Sciences," "Applied Sciences," or even just "Science").

 Step 2: Search key Science Databases & Resources (Open Access)